L. Bachmann, Lucern, Switzerland

 - Boston Post-Card Co., 12 Pearl St.

-Boston Post-Card Company, 12 Pearl St, Boston used the fact that their cards were hand-coloured as selling point.
+Boston Post-Card Company, 12 Pearl St, Boston used the fact that their cards were hand-colored as selling point.
+Their photo-cards occupied the whole of the picture side, the caption being written in by hand.
 In 1905 the Company published The Dominoe Card set.
 Each card from this mostly Ivy League set pictures the starting line-up of a college with background tinting matching the school’s colours, such as blue on the Yale card97.
 These cards depicted portraits of the players of each team arranged like the spots on a domino.
 That year the company was incorporated on 19 October with $50,000 in authorised capital stock98.
 In 1906 they copyrighted the Famous Blue Oyster, Fish houses, Orrs island, From one to another and Portland Head Light images99.
 In 1906 & 1907 they published large photo-cards measuring 5¼” by 7⅜”, Descriptive Post Cards with poetry on the other side.
 In 1908 they copyrighted leap-year postcards.

 Alexandre Bougault, Toulon, France